rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 ## Grid optimization (ploop command)

 P2Rank allows you to iterate experiments (train/eval and crossvalidation) through lists of different parameter values on the command line.
-For that you need to use `prank ploop` command and list or range expression instead of param value for one or more params.
+For that, you need to use the `prank ploop` command and list or range expression instead of param value for one or more params.

-Supported parameter types: numerical, boolean, string and 'list of strings' (e.g feature set).
+Supported parameter types: numerical, boolean, string, and 'list of strings' (e.g. value of param `-features` has type 'list of strings').

 #### Defining grid
 **List expression**: `(val1,val2,...)`